- 1 Aetiology

 Endoscopy can be utilised in several ways in the treatment of chronic pancreatitis:

-- ERCP – can be used for diagnostic and therapeutic purposes and may be used to extract pancreatic stones.
+- ERCP – can be used for diagnostic and therapeutic purposes and may be used to extract any pancreatic duct stones causing the chronic disease

-- EUS – can be used to facilitate the drainage of any pseudocysts that have formed; a bile duct stent can also be placed to relieve distal duct stricture.
-This is a temporary measure and should not be left for longer for 4-6 weeks as they tend to become blocked.
+- Endoscopic Ultrasound (EUS) – can be used to facilitate the drainage of any pseudocysts that have formed; a bile duct stent can also be placed to relieve distal duct stricture

-- Endoscopic Pancreatic Sphincterotomy – might be beneficial in patients with papillary stenosis associated with high sphincter and pancreatic duct pressures.
-These treatments are generally used for large duct pancreatitis.
+- Endoscopic Pancreatic Sphincterotomy – might be beneficial in patients with papillary stenosis associated with high sphincter and pancreatic duct pressures

-It is also important to note that many endoscopic procedures have a risk of inducing an acute pancreatitis.
+It is also important to note that many endoscopic procedures have a risk of inducing an acute-on-chronic pancreatitis, which the patient must be warned about pre-intervention.

-The purpose of surgery is the relieve any obstruction and remove mass lesions, whilst preserving pancreatic tissue where possible.
+The purpose of surgery is to relieve any obstruction and remove mass lesions, whilst preserving pancreatic tissue wherever possible.

 A lateral pancreaticojejunostomy (side to side anastomosis of the pancreatic duct to the jejunum) provides relief in many patients but pain does tend to reoccur, as the head of the pancreas still remains in situ.